igk190/igk190/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=igk190&layout=compact)

+🌱 I’m currently (re)learning Python! 🐍 See what I'm working on in the [100DaysPython](https://github.com/igk190/100DaysPython) repo.

 <!--
 **igk190/igk190** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.